How to Buy a Title

 The suggestion was that some wealthy people and prominent businessmen had been donating to the UK Labour Party (then under the leadership of Tony Blair) in exchange for being nominated for peerages and knighthoods.

 You can buy Scottish Barony Titles for around £100,000 GBP.
-If this is something you are considering, we strongly urge you to contact a reputable Scottish solicitor.
+If this is something you are considering, we strongly urge you to contact a reputable Scottish solicitor and take legal advice.
+The legal firm which is perhaps best known in this area is Lindsays.
+The law is different in England.

 Scottish Barony Titles are rarely for sale and not always available.